Exactly What It Says on the Tin

 Ridcully: — but can't tie their boot laces.

 - Pyramids introduces the greatest mathematician on the Disc...
 "You Bastard", a camel.
-Apparently, Discworld camels are freakingly intelligent and spends most of their time doing extremely complex equations in their mind.
+Apparently, Discworld camels are secretly alarmingly intelligent and spend most of their time doing extremely complex equations in their heads.
 Although if they are bothered enough by some puny human, they can revert to good old trajectory calculation for a wad of spit in a heartbeat.

 - Talen from The Elenium is of the "can do normal math really fast" variety, which he claims developed from practice, and the need for a thief to do on-the-spot appraisals and fence stolen goods.
 His skill instead comes into play during the Church election's political maneuvering and vote tallying.